Schumer beats McConnell in Capitol footrace to the TV cameras

 SEN. LINDSEY GRAHAM TESTS POSITIVE FOR COVID-19, DESPITE BEING VACCINATED

-When the Democrats were done, McConnell got his chance to make his remarks and started off joking about Schumer's stealth move.
+When the Democrats were done, McConnell got his chance to make remarks and started off by joking about Schumer's stealth move.

 "You all remember what they used to say about Chuck over in the House: ‘You never want to get between Chuck and the camera,’" McConnell quipped.
 "I just had a firsthand experience with that.
 I must say he was quite good at beating me to the microphone."